No Tags Found!

 Dear Santhosh,

 Since the individual happens to be a director and the abrupt termination of his tenure is actually at the instance of the management, your queries have to be answered based on the terms of the contract of his employment only.
-By his subsequent mail, the individual has established his resignation is a forced one but to go out by serving the notice period of three months.
-Therefore, viewed from the spelt-out magnanimous stand of the management and the necessity of the situation, you can settle all his dues forthwith full and finally.
+In his subsequent email, the individual has indicated that his resignation is forced, but he is willing to leave by serving the notice period of three months.
+Therefore, considering the magnanimous stand of the management and the necessity of the situation, you can settle all his dues promptly and conclusively.

 From India, Salem